 Employees are responsible for notifying their immediate supervisor and/or the Principal of late arrivals, early departures, and absences.
 When the need for being absent from or late to work is known in advance, the employee must give notice as far in advance as possible.
-All employees are required to submit leave requests through Skyward Employee Access or Aesop for all days missed.
-The True Time System is an electronic timekeeping system only.
+All employees are required to submit leave requests through Skyward Employee Access and AESOP, (for positions requiring a substitute), for all days missed.
+The True Time System is an electronic timekeeping system only and does not record your absence.
+Failure to record your absences will result in disciplinary action up to and including termination of employment.